navigation

 It all comes down to origins

 Transport routes also have an impact on carbon footprint.
 This makes Swiss Christmas trees a better option than imported trees.
-Migros, which sells both Swiss trees and imported trees from Denmark, applies cultivation guidelines covering a considerate approach to the environment, as explained by Mirjam Sacchelli, sustainability specialist for Migros-Genossenschafts-Bund.
+Migros, which sells both Swiss trees and imported fir trees from Denmark, adopts a responsible environmental approach in its guidelines on how trees should be grown, as explained by Mirjam Sacchelli, sustainability specialist for the Federation of Migros Cooperatives.

 Forest, farm, potted or artificial?